PAM: Hello explorers! I’m Pam Laricchia and this is episode number 282 of the podcast.

 And I started to question also the negative parts that I saw when I was teaching and realizing that they were interfering with the learning, like the forced assignments and all that.
 And also, that we were shifting in Virginia to this standardized test, the SOLs, and things were getting worse.
 I mean, I guess it happened all across the country.
 But I was hearing from other people I knew who were teaching that it was, school didn’t look the same as it did when we were in school or even when I was first teaching.
 And so, I just I loved it.
 I loved the idea of unschooling.

 I talked to Chris about it, and he was not too crazy about it.
 He wasn’t too crazy about homeschooling, especially not unschooling.
-He said, “OK, OK, if that’s what you want to do.”
+He said, “Oaky, okay, if that’s what you want to do.”
 We did it.
 And it was the first few years where it was all fine, through kindergarten and first grade, I think if you’re unschooling or if your kids are in school, you can’t see that much of a difference.
 I actually thought Sean was learning way more at home and with unschooling than you would have been in the classroom.

 Then when he was around eight, I started getting nervous because he was not, I was thinking in my school mind of what a second grader did and that he wasn’t doing those things on his own.
 Like he wasn’t sitting down and doing math, of course.
 But he wasn’t writing, he wasn’t doing this or that thing.
 So, I started thinking, ‘Oh, no. Now I’m hurting him.
 Now he’s falling behind.’
 So, I kind of panicked and tried to get him to do some school stuff and that did not go well.
 It was like a month or so.
 It was really bad.
 He had violent tantrums.
-I mean, there was other behaviour stuff going on then, too.
+I mean, there was other behavior stuff going on then, too.
 But then it kind of came to this head, where Chris and I had to look at it and say, “Something we’re doing is not going well”.
 And so, we just kind of stepped back and looked at everything.
 And I joined the Shine with Unschooling list, and everyone there was such a big help.
 And I read a bunch, every book they recommended and everyone recommended.

 And we realized, “Oh, it was our expectations, the way we were parenting and also the school.”
-He hit eight and I was like, “OK, you need to act like this.
+He hit eight and I was like, “Okay, you need to act like this.
 You need to learn these things.”
 And he was just reacting to all that and acting out.
 And he said at one point, he said, “My life is 75 percent bad.”
 So, he was giving us messages that he was getting depressed and acting out, lashing out.

 So, then we came together after reading all the books.
-And we said, “OK, this is what we’re going to do.
+And we said, “Okay.
+This is what we’re going to do.
 We’re going to take the pressure off.
 We’re going to really be unschoolers.”
-And that’s kind of when I thought, ‘OK, now, now I’m unschooling.’
+And that’s kind of when I thought, ‘Okay, now, now I’m unschooling.’
 Before I was kind of like not really doing it.
 I don’t know, I wasn’t considering myself an unschooler.
-But at that point, I was like, “OK, we’re doing this and we’re going to get support from each other.”
+But at that point, I was like, “Okay, we’re doing this and we’re going to get support from each other.”
 And I had some friends here, too, that were going through some of the same stuff with their kids, actually.
 There were three other families.
 And so, the moms, we would all get together each week.
 The kids would play, we would get together.
 We read books and we talked and supported each other.
 It was so great.
 So, we’ve been unschooling ever since.

 PAM: It’s so interesting to hear her distinction between “not going to school” and “embracing unschooling.”
 Because unschooling isn’t just about “not doing school.”
 There’s the whole piece of what we’re replacing that with, things like curiosity and support and connection.